 This article is long but trust me you will learn so much and leave much more confident on how to utilize Pinterest the best way moving forward.
-This post is full of Pinterest tips for business or blog.
+This post is full of Pinterest tips for businesses or blogs.

 Content Creators Conference June 2018

 Some of those bloggers included Joy Cho, Brit Morin, and Camille Styles, all big-time bloggers in my mind.
 The first speaker of the day was Eric Sharp, the co-founder of Pinterest.
 His introduction to the event was inspiring and very uplifting.
 His excitement and dedication to the social media platform was very contagious.
-He showed us an interview and videos of a young real girl who uses Pinterest.
+He showed us an interview and video of a young, "real girl" who uses Pinterest.
 The video was showing how she dresses and does her hair all from ideas from Pinterest.
 That without the platform she would be lost for style in her small town.

 After his introduction, we headed off to our first of two-morning sessions.
 I chose to go to the Show and Tell: Search and Communities session.
 It was hosted by Pinterest's Mason Churchill, engineer Jeffery Harris, product manager, and Austin Louden, production manager.

 The session was focused on visual searches, lens, and their new platform Pinterest communities.
 This session was probably my favorite one because I learned so much.
 Each session only lasted 45 minutes and was jam-packed with good information.
 I had some of my questions answered and jotted down notes as fast as I could.